bruno-janota/LambdaSchool_GuestLecture/README.md

 The easiest way to install the project requirements is to create a virtual environment, clone the repo, and install the requirements.txt file.

-'''python
+- conda create -n yourenvname python=3.6 anaconda
-conda create -n yourenvname python=3.6 anaconda source activate yourenvname pip install -r requirements.txt
+- source activate yourenvname
-'''
+- pip install -r requirements.txt